 How do you keep pie crust from sticking to the pan?

-Blind baking the crust before adding fillings may also help prevent the pie from sticking.
-Line the crust with parchment paper and fill with pie weights or dried beans and bake at 400 degrees for 10 minutes.
+- Blind baking the crust before adding fillings may also help prevent the pie from sticking.
+To blind bake, line the crust with parchment paper and fill with pie weights or dried beans and bake at 400 degrees for 10 minutes.
 Remove and cool while you prepare the fillings.

 Can I use light corn syrup instead of dark corn syrup?

 Yes, you can use whatever you have on hand.
-You can also use maple syrup if you like.
+Your filling will just be a little bit lighter if you use the light corn syrup.

 Do I have to use whole pecans?